 Patricia Woo is Partner of Squire Patton Boggs and co-head of the firm’s global family office cross-practice team.
 She is a fund, trust and tax lawyer noted for her practice in helping global ultra-high-net-worth families set up, restructure and operate family offices.
 Patricia is a Chartered Alternative Investment Analyst, Certified Tax Advisor, member of the Academy Community of STEP and Certified Islamic Finance Executive.
 She is also pursuing a post-graduate university qualification in Consciousness, Spirituality and Transpersonal Psychology to enhance her offerings for ultra-high-net-worth families.
-She is Adjunct Associate Professor at the Faculty of Law of the University of Hong Kong, Adjunct Assistant Professor at the College of Law of the National Chengchi, University of Taiwan.
-She is recognized in Who’s Who Legal: Thought Leaders – Private Client (1st Edition) 2020 and is recipient of and is recipient of 2021 Global Law Experts Annual Awards (Private Client Lawyer of the Year in Hong Kong - 2021, Trust Lawyer of the Year in Hong Kong -2021, and Tax Lawyer of the Year in Hong Kong - 2021), Corporate INTL Magazine 2021 Global Awards (Private Client Lawyer of the Year in Hong Kong and Trust Lawyer of the Year in Hong Kong), and the High Net Worth Award (Hong Kong) of International Advisory Experts Award.
+She is Adjunct Associate Professor at the Faculty of Law of the University of Hong Kong, and Adjunct Assistant Professor at the College of Law of the National Chengchi, University of Taiwan.
+She is recognized in Who’s Who Legal: Thought Leaders – Private Client (1st Edition) 2020 and is recipient of and is recipient of 2021 Global Law Experts Annual Awards (Private Client Lawyer of the Year in Hong Kong - 2021, Trust Lawyer of the Year in Hong Kong -2021, and Tax Lawyer of the Year in Hong Kong - 2021), Corporate INTL Magazine 2021 Global Awards (Private Client Lawyer of the Year in Hong Kong and Trust Lawyer of the Year in Hong Kong), and the High Net Worth Award Winner in Hong Kong of 2020 International Advisory Experts Award.
 She is listed in Euromoney Women in Business Law Expert Guide 2020, CityWealth Leaders List TOP 10 China & Hong Kong 2019, The Legal 500 Asia Pacific 2021, Who’s Who Legal: Private Client 2019 and CityWealth Leaders List 2020.
 She is also ranked in Chambers HNW 2020 and recognized in CityWealth 2019 International Powerwomen Top 100 and CityWealth 2017 IFC Powerwomen Top 200.
 For further information, visit: www.squirepattonboggs.com/en/professionals/w/woo-patricia